Code-Institute-Submissions/PP1-HTML-CSS-1/Readme.md

 * As a user I want to see all of Afterlife's body of work.
 * As a user I want to know more about Afterlife.
 * As a user I want to connect with Afterlife on social media.
-* As a user I want to know the next availible tour date near me.

 [Back to top](<#contents>)